-One Drop CDE Rachel Head discusses the benefits to having real-time access to a diabetes educator, and how One Drop provides this essential diabetes support through the Experts Program.
+One Drop CDCES, Rachel Head, discusses the benefits to having real-time access to a diabetes expert, and how One Drop provides this essential diabetes support through clinical health coaching.

 Why the need for a diabetes educator?